-While the use of debt or debt consolidation can be tempting, beware of the risks.
+While debt or debt consolidation can be attractive, beware of the risks

 Are you looking to God first as you live life?
 Do you make decisions as you look to Scripture and pray, or do you function based on human wisdom and pragmatism?